 - Open or take off the air filter panel around the bottom of your furnace to expose an open compartment.

-- On the top of that open compartment is where you’ll see your furnace filter resting on two metal lips.
+- On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

-- When adding the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the proper direction.
-In nearly all cases, the arrow should point to the main part (or top) of the furnace.
+- When adding the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the correct direction.
+In nearly all cases, the arrow should point towards the main part (or top) of the furnace.